 Traditional legislative issues like education and transportation funding are concerns as well.
 Moravchik said that many district residents believe that Greater Minnesota rarely gets a fair shake from St. Paul when it comes to funding.

 Moravchik acknowledged that winning the district is likely to be a challenge for any Republican.
 While District 20B includes conservative, rural portions of Rice and Le Sueur counties, it’s anchored by Northfield, a DFL stronghold.
 Moravchik said that he hopes to win voters over with an inclusive and positive message.
 He pledged that if elected, he’ll do everything he can in St. Paul to help his constituents.

 “Throughout my whole career, whether I’ve been coaching, teaching, working as a police officer or running youth programs, I’ve always focused on doing what I can to put people in the best position to succeed,” he said.
 “That is going to be the theme of our campaign as we move forward.”

 Republicans were also scheduled to endorse a candidate to replace Rep. Bob Vogel, R-Elko New Market in District 20A, a conservative rural district that includes portions of Le Sueur and Scott counties.
 However, that has been postponed until May 29.

 Three candidates are running for the Republican endorsement in that race.
-They are U.S. Air Force Veteran and small business owner Alan Mackenthum, bank president and National Guardsman Brian Pfarr, and Marko Popovich, a member of the New Market Township Board.
+They are U.S. Air Force Veteran and small business owner Alan Mackenthun, bank president and National Guardsman Brian Pfarr, and Marko Popovich, a former member of the New Market Township Board.